AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ResponseAndCorrelation.md

 ---

+## Review of Green's Functions

-## Scattering of two particles in 1D
+## Linear Response in Quantum Mechanics

 Here we introduce..